Liverpool's myriad of issues laid bare as Premier League title challenge flounders

 This season has seen a similar run of injuries affecting all areas of the team, meaning Klopp has been unable to rotate - including using the new five substitutes rule he was championing for so long - as much as would have liked.

-This has then led to more players in the physio room, with Luis Diaz and Alexander-Arnold both forced off with serious injuries at the Emirates, while new loanee Arthur Melo has now being sidelined for three months after recently tearing his quad in training.
+This has then led to more players in the physio room, Luis Diaz was forced off at the Emirates with a serious knee injury and is expected to be out until after the World Cup, Alexander-Arnold and Matip both exited on Sunday and are now out for a fortnight, while new loanee Arthur Melo has now being sidelined for three months after recently tearing his quad in training.

 As a result, Klopp has not always been able to give out-of-form players such as Alexander-Arnold a much-needed rest away from the public gaze, with so few options to take their place in the team.
 When he has opted to do so, as with Fabinho, due to a lack of fit replacements he has been forced to call upon 36-year-old James Milner.